 Case Study of an Inspiring TA Journey

-Sarah started as a lunch helper in a Manchester school.
-She loved working with kids but didn’t know how to move forward.
-She began volunteering in the classroom.
-She asked questions.
-She took every free course she could.
-Her school noticed.
-They offered her a TA job.
-She later earned her HLTA status.
-Today, she leads phonics groups and supports Year 3 full-time.
+Sarah began as a lunch helper at a school in Manchester.
+She enjoyed working with children but wasn’t sure how to take the next step.
+So, she started volunteering in the classroom, asked questions, and took every free course she could find.
+Her dedication didn’t go unnoticed—soon, the school offered her a Teaching Assistant role.
+Later, she achieved HLTA (Higher Level Teaching Assistant) status.
+Today, Sarah leads phonics groups and supports Year 3 full-time.

 Her advice?
 “Don’t wait to be perfect.
 Just be present.
 Show you care.
 Kids will feel it.”